 The Man Who Knew Too Much is an exercise in “sustained anxiety.”
 The film is about suspense and suspense alone.
 There is no punctuation, period.
-The Man Who Knew Too Much wastes no time in creating an atmosphere of apprehension.
-The villains’ motivations are purposely vague — Hitchcock never cared about such details — but bad guys and good guys are clearly defined.
+The Man Who Knew Too Much wastes no time in creating an atmosphere of fear and apprehension.
+The motivations of the main villain are purposely vague — Hitchcock never cared about such details — but bad guys and good guys are clearly defined.

-The film hinges at least partly on the mood and attitudes of pre-WWII Britain.
+The film hinges, at least partly, on the mood of pre-WWII Britain.
 Hitchcock often talked about how his compatriots’ tendency to bottle up their feelings has led them to react to stress in odd ways.
 You can see a lot of that in the movie.
 The parents’ stoicism in the face of tragedy doesn’t help them at all.
-Tellingly, an emotional outburst ends up saving the day.
+Tellingly, an emotional outburst saves the day.
 A critique or a mere observation?
 Either way, it’s interesting.